brybranmuffin/manuflow_landing_page/replit.md

 # Overview

+This is a startup landing page application with two deployment options:
+1. **Full-stack version** (Replit deployment) - React frontend with Express.js backend and PostgreSQL database
+2. **Static version** (GitHub Pages deployment) - React-only frontend using external form services

-This is a full-stack web application built with React (frontend) and Express.js (backend), featuring a modern UI component library and PostgreSQL database integration.
-The project appears to be a landing page with beta signup functionality, showcasing a product or service to potential users.
-The application uses TypeScript throughout and follows a monorepo structure with shared schemas between client and server.
+The project features a dark theme with blue primary colors, showcasing a product suite with beta signup functionality.
+The application uses TypeScript throughout and includes comprehensive UI components built with Radix UI and Tailwind CSS.

 # User Preferences